wfvining/tracker/README.md

 This is version 0.1 (maybe lower).
 Much remains to be done including:

-- Pretty printing and progress bars for view.
+- [ ] Pretty printing and progress bars for view.
-- List functionality
+- [x] List all tasks.
-- Fix that bug in 'add'
+- [ ] Fix that bug in 'add'
-- Consider allowing fractional tasks to track time instead of fixing that bug.
+- [ ] Consider allowing fractional tasks to track time instead of fixing that bug.
-- view all tasks in a directory and their status.
+- [ ] view all tasks in a directory and their status.